From water and home heating, to cooking and clothes drying, propane provides essential energy solutions to help you save money and the environment.

-Public Affairs is the leading voice for the propane industry in Canada.
+Propane Pulse is the leading voice for the propane industry in Canada.
 It is published monthly and distributed via email to CPA members and other industry stakeholders.
-Public Affairs keeps subscribers informed of the association’s advocacy activities, regulatory health and safety matters, as well as important external opportunities for the CPA and members.
+Propane Pulse keeps subscribers informed of the association’s advocacy activities, regulatory health and safety matters, as well as important external opportunities for the CPA and members.

-To sign up to receive Public Affairs newsletter, email firstname.lastname@example.org.
+To sign up to receive Propane Pulse newsletter, email email@example.com.

 The private member’s bill that would exempt natural gas and propane used on farms for drying grain and heating barns from the federal carbon tax was approved, with amendments, by the House of Commons Standing Committee on Agriculture and Agri-Food on Monday.

 As we have been hearing at CPA seminars held across Canada, propane users are the best advocates as we work to effect change in government policy.

 Winter season is fast approaching and as the Prime Minister meets with his federal cabinet to look at ways to make life more affordable for families, the CPA issued a press release calling on the government to reconsider making HST/GST zero-rated for residential energy.

 On June 15, 2022, Natural Resources Canada launched a call for proposals to fund clean fuels awareness projects.
 Deadline to submit projects is September 13, 2022.

 More than 100 members attended the 2022 CPA Leadership Summit and golf tournament held from May 17-19 at the Rimrock Resort in Banff, AB.
 It was an opportunity for members and associates from across Canada to meet and discuss important aspects of the propane industry under the unifying theme Energy For All.

 Carbon intensity – a critical metric in climate policies aimed at reducing emissions of energy sources – is becoming an ever-important consideration as federal and provincial governments develop policies that reward low-carbon fuels to reduce emissions and reach a net-zero target.